Skip to main content

 • ARM template or Bicep-generated ARM JSON

-2. Connect an Azure environment if you want a live cloud path.
+3. Connect an Azure environment if you want Cloud sync from deployed resources.

-3. Import an ARM or Bicep template if you want an IaC-first path from local files or a template URL.
+4. Import an ARM or Bicep template if you want an IaC-first path from a single file, local workspace, or template URL.

 Which path should most teams start with?

-If you are evaluating CloudEval for the first time, the template path is usually faster because it avoids credential setup.
-If you need current-state topology and subscription data, start with a live Azure connection instead.
+If you are evaluating CloudEval for the first time, the single-template path is usually faster because it avoids credential setup.
+If your source has nested or linked templates, use the IaC workspace path with .cloudeval/config.yaml.
+If you need current-state topology and subscription data, start with Cloud sync instead.
 If you already know you need JSON output or shell automation, start with the CLI page first.

 Next step